JTMurley/SurvivorLeagueExeFiles/README.md

 - Medium, while it is a step up from easy, hostile fish not only become faster but their movements become even more random as well
 - Hard, the hardiest difficulty of the game, currently to date, no one has been able to beat the game on hardmode due to the intelligence system implemented.
 The system implemented, not only ensures that smaller fish die faster but also a higher likelihood that large fish that can eat you spawn on top of you potentially killing you instantly.
 Can you beat it?

+## How to play?
-In this Repo, contains .exe files for you to download and be able to play our game on:
+In this Repo, contains .exe files for you to download and be able to play our game on a variety of systems such as:
 - Linux, arm64
 - Linux, armv6hf
 - Linux 32-bit